oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 A: This probably depends on the project(s) you wish to apply for.
 However, note that the ability to be effective in both the frontend and backend will open up more opportunities for you, since projects often touch multiple layers of the stack.

+**Q: May I use parts of another applicant's proposal?**

+A: Your proposal must be original (see section 2.4 of the [Contributor Participation Agreement](https://summerofcode.withgoogle.com/terms/contributor)).
+During the selection process, proposals that are found to have plagiarized others' work will automatically be disqualified.

+**Q: Can I use text from the Internet or other sources in my proposal?**

+A: Brief quotes from other sources are fine, as long as, every time you quote a source, you make it clear that you are doing so, and provide a link or reference back to the source.

-**Q: The [Google GSoC FAQ](https://developers.google.com/open-source/gsoc/faq#can_someone_already_participating_in_open_source_be_a_gsoc_contributor) mentions that it is only for new contributors.
-I have already contributed to Oppia and I have write access, can I still participate?**
+**Q: The [Google GSoC FAQ](https://developers.google.com/open-source/gsoc/faq#can_someone_already_participating_in_open_source_be_a_gsoc_contributor) mentions that the program is only for new contributors.
+I have already contributed to Oppia and I have write access.
+Can I still participate?**

 A: The GSoC program is open to new and beginner contributors to open source.
 Some of our contributors with write access are still beginner contributors, whereas some of our other contributors with write access will not qualify because they are experienced contributors.
-If you only recently received write access, or have been contributing to Oppia for less than a year, you are probably still a beginner contributor.
+If you have only recently received write access, or have been contributing to Oppia for less than a year, you are probably still a beginner contributor.
 If the previous sentence does not apply to you, and you want to know which group you fall into, please contact **@vojtechjelinek** or **@seanlip** for a decision.

 ## GSoC Proposal Template